Headteacher: Mrs J Boylan

 The Role of Parents in Supporting Home Learning

 In order to fully support home learning, parents should:

 Provide a reasonably peaceful and suitable place in which to complete home learning

 Make it clear that home learning is valued

 Encourage and praise when home learning is completed

 Parents can actively support their child if they are experiencing difficulties in remembering a skill, reading or understanding instructions or developing a strategy to complete a task.
 Parents are asked to annotate work to say how much support was given and if it was necessary.

-If children (or parents) are having difficulties with home learning please go to your class teacher for help.
+If children (or parents) are having difficulties with home learning please contact your Childs class teacher for help.
 We want home learning to support our children’s success without creating anxiety or friction at home.